 Setting up a charity takes multiple steps.
 You must choose your charity's name, structure, and trustees, and develop a governing document that outlines the charitable purposes you wish to pursue.
 You can apply to register as a charity online.

 Naming your charity

 The name of your charity must be carefully considered.
 It cannot be similar to the name of another charity or use words that you do not have permission to use.
 It cannot use offensive words or acronyms and must not mislead the public by suggesting the charity does something it does not.

 Choosing your charity's structure

 Charities are commonly structured in four different ways.
-Choosing the structure will determine who owns it, how it is run, and how flexible it is in what it can do.
+It can be organised as either a 'charitable company', a 'charitable incorporated organisation', a 'charitable trust', or an 'unincorporated charitable association' Choosing the structure will determine who owns it, how it's run, and how flexible it is in what it can do.
 More information regarding the different structures can be found at www.gov.uk.